 If you are concerned about a tree near your house, a qualified arborist will be able to determine whether it poses a safety risk.

-Under the Native Vegetation Act 1991 native trees can only be removed in certain circumstances, refer to Native tree removal on the Department of Environment website.
+Under the Native Vegetation Act 1991 native trees can only be removed in certain circumstances.

 Using hired equipment or machinery